Information Design in Cheap Talk

-We study this game under a binary state space and finite action space.
-Other than this, we allow the sender to have arbitrary state-dependent preferences, which generalizes \citeauthor{lipnowski2018cheap}'s (\citeyear{lipnowski2018cheap}) analysis of the case where sender has transparent motives (i.e., state-independent preferences).
-State-dependent preferences create a tension between acquiring more information and alleviating the conflicts of interests.
-The first incentive is straightforward: since the sender's preferences depend on the true state, acquiring more information allows him to make better use of it.
-However, more information may intensify the conflict of interests between sender and receiver, and then affect the sender's incentive to misreport.
-When designing the information structure, the sender needs to consider the credibility issues in the interim stage after different information outcomes are realized.
+We study this game with a binary state space and finite action space, while allowing the sender to have arbitrary state-dependent preferences.
+This means that his utility can depend on both the state and the receiver's action.
+State-dependent preferences create a tension between acquiring more information and alleviating conflict of interests.
+The first incentive is straightforward: acquiring more information enables the sender to make better use of the information.
+However, more information can also exacerbate the conflict, potentially intensifying the sender's incentive to misreport.
+Hence, when designing the optimal information structure, the sender needs to anticipate the credibility issues in the interim stage (when different information outcomes are realized).